 Your Employer’s Insurer Can Request That You Have an Independent Medical Exam

 In Georgia, an insurance company has the right to send an injured employee for an independent medical exam whenever it is reasonable to do so.
-Of course, what is reasonable often means different things to insurance companies and to injured employees.
+Of course, what is reasonable often means different things to insurance companies than it does to injured employees.
 Generally, an insurance company is not sending an employee for an independent medical exam to help with the employee’s physical recovery.
 Instead, the insurer is seeking an independent medical exam to try to get an opinion that is more favorable to its position.
 Insurance companies may seek independent medical exams, for example, in order to avoid paying for an expensive surgery or to get an employee back to work sooner than the treating physician recommends.

 If your employer’s insurer requests an independent medical exam that is consistent with Georgia law, then you have to comply and attend the appointment or you could risk your workers’ compensation income benefits.
-While you are at the appointment, you should be honest about your condition, about your symptoms, about your pain level, and about your medical history.
+While you are at the appointment, you should be honest about your condition, your symptoms, your pain level, and your medical history.

 You May Request an Independent Medical Exam